erkamuzuncayir/the-journey-to-become-cpp-game-engine-developer/README.md

 ### 2025-01-24

 1. I decided to read Computer Systems: A Programmer's Perspective after reading and finishing The C Programming Language, because I thought I would need a relatively good knowledge of C programming to do the exercises in it, and the authors of Computer Systems: A Programmer's Perspective also recommends The C Programming Language for learning C programming.
-2. Also, while I am currently working on a project called *Hex Survivor*, I wanted to take the time to learn only one subject in depth.
+2. Also, while I am currently working on a project called *Gate Survivors*, I wanted to take the time to learn only one subject in depth.
 The subject I decided to learn in depth for now is computer systems and low level programming.
 So I decided to stop reading the *3D Math Primer for Graphics and Game Development* for now and continue reading it after I finished reading *Computer Systems: A Programmer's Perspective*.

 ---